rvdb7345/Commodity-Trading-Agent/README.md

-# C7-RL-buyer

-A repo for the buyer persona in the Reinforcement Learning project of C7.
+# Vesper RL Commodity Trading Agent

+This repo provides a modular environment for training an agent to handle the procurement of agricultural commodities through the use of Reinforcement Learning.

 ### Current data
 Current data added to the repo is:
-- AAPL.csv --> stock market data of the AAPL stock for experimentation.
-- US_SMP_food_TA.csv --> example data of the US Skimmed Milk Powder price including prices of related products/countries and Technical Indicators.
+- US_SMP_food_TA.csv --> example data of the US Skimmed Milk Powder price including a set of Technical Indicators.

 ### Installation